 Goal Setting With Site Retargeting

-Depending on your company or organization’s size, overall web traffic you get, and marketing budget will dictate the goals you should have for your organization.
+Depending on your company or organization’s size, the overall web traffic you get and your marketing budget will dictate the goals you should have for your organization.

-There are three types of goals one can set for a site retargeting campaign:
+There are three types of goals one can set for a retargeting campaign:

 Brand Awareness

-Constantly working to keep your brand top of mind to those who visited your website or rather those who may not actively be in the market for your services is certainly one to maintain.
+Constantly working to keep your brand top of mind for those who visit your website or, rather, those who may not actively be in the market for your services is certainly one to maintain.

 This can exist across many industry types.
-But the beauty of site retargeting is that you are at least keeping your brand top of mind to those who at minimum expressed a curiosity to your product or service offering.
-So if you are putting your brand in front of them, hopefully at minimum when that person is serious, they’ll think about you.
+But the beauty of website retargeting is that you are at least keeping your brand at the forefront of those who, at minimum, express a curiosity about your product or service offering.
+So if you are putting your brand in front of them, hopefully, at minimum, when that person is serious, they’ll think about you.

-In addition, if you’re leveraging other brand building techniques including bill board advertising, radio, tv, print, online display, and direct mail, site retargeting will assist in the brand building effort to those who visited you as the result of those other advertising and marketing channels.
+In addition, if you’re leveraging other brand-building techniques, including billboard advertising, radio, TV print, online display, and direct mail, website retargeting will assist in the brand-building effort of those who visited you as the result of those other advertising and marketing channels.

 Lead Generation & Purchases

-Our personal favorite, and what we consider direct response marketing, we have many clients who work to leverage and measure success by way of direct leads and purchases generated from site retargeting campaigns.
+Our personal favorite, and what we consider direct response marketing, is that we have many clients who work to leverage and measure success by way of direct leads and purchases generated from website retargeting campaigns.

 If you are keen on collecting leads via phone calls, form submissions, button clicks, and even purchases via your website, site targeting brings a wealth of opportunity.

 Remember that 96% of people who leave your website are still keen on potentially buying.
-So keeping information in front of them will invariably ensure you’re maximizing your current marketing efforts, and even more importantly convert those who left your website but didn’t convert.
+So keeping the information in front of them will invariably ensure you’re maximizing your current marketing efforts and, even more importantly, converting those who left your website but didn’t convert.

 Engagement